 In a short film called ‘Burt’s Bees: Burt Talks to the Bees: Worker Bees‘, the cosmetic company which touts that all its products use 98 percent natural ingredients, delves into life in the beehive.

-Never is there a mention of a Burt’s Bees face cream, lotion, or shampoo.
-Instead, through Burt’s questions to the worker bees and their responses, he comes to his own realization, that buying local, organic honey supports bees and their security.
+There is not a single mention of a Burt’s Bees face cream, lotion, or shampoo.
+Instead, through Burt’s questions to the worker bees and their responses, he comes to his own realization – that buying local, organic honey supports bees and their security.

 The dramatic structure of how the female worker bees tell Burt how they keep hives healthy educates buyers about environmental threats bees face, such as Colony Collapse Disorder.
 Rendered through beautiful paper-cutting art and a cameo by famed actress and film creator Isabella Rossellini, the film enchants while it educates.

-There is no plug for Burt’s Bees explicitly, but at the end of the film you are convinced through the subtext that Burt and his company care about the environment, the sustainability of bees, and how that carries over into his products.
+There is no plug for Burt’s Bees explicitly, but at the end of the film its subtext convinces you that Burt and his company care about the environment, the sustainability of bees, and how that carries over into his products.

 An inherent part of why branding using Freytag’s method works is that it allows for subtext or undertone within its creative approach.
 The sales pitch is not explicitly announced by characters, but rather becomes something that is understood by the observer of the marketing as the story unfolds.
 This engagement of the consumers’ mind is not subliminal, but active.
 It stimulates them to think of the implications, benefits, and the greater good in buying the product.